Turbary Park: Geography

 Turbary Common is the largest area of heathland in North Bournemouth.
 It is also a Site of Special Scientific Interest.
 The habitats include scrub, wooded areas and both wet and dry heath.

+Transportation

+The main road though the suburb is Turbary Park Avenue which runs between housing and Turbary Common.
+In 2012, the road got its first crossing.

 Facilities

 Turbary Park is served by the Turbary Retail Park.
 Also in the area is the NHS Turbary Park Medical Centre.

 Politics

 Turbary Park is part of the Bournemouth West constituency.
 Turbary Park is part of the Kinson ward which elects three councillors to Bournemouth, Christchurch and Poole Council.